Gene Block

-Gene David Block (born August 17, 1948) is an American biologist who has served as the current and 6th chancellor of the University of California, Los Angeles since August 2007.
+Gene David Block (born August 17, 1948) is an American biologist.
+He served as the 6th chancellor of the University of California, Los Angeles from August 2007 to July 2024.
+Previously at the University of Virginia, he served as executive vice president and provost from 2001 to 2007, as vice president for research and public service from 1998 to 2001, and as vice provost for research from 1993 to 1998.

-Block has served as provost and professor of biology at the University of Virginia.
-While at the University of Virginia, Block interacted with Randy Pausch and is mentioned in his memoir, The Last Lecture.
-He has been widely criticized for the 2022 suspension of highly-awarded professor of ecology Priyanga Amarasekare without documentation, viewed as retaliation for her calls for reform of a culture of discrimination at UCLA.

-Before becoming chancellor of UCLA, Block had an extensive scientific career.
-His early work with mollusks investigated the structure and function of basal retinal neurons (BRN) in circadian photoentrainment.
-He was the first to discover a cell-autonomous circadian pacemaker and concluded that BRNs are both necessary and sufficient for photoentrainment.
-Later in his career, Block explored the molecular basis of circadian rhythms in mammals, and found that calcium flux was necessary for circadian rhythmicity.
-His most recent research, which he is still working on today, is largely focused on the effect that aging has on the circadian clock.

-Early life
+Early life and education

 Block was born in Monticello, New York, the grandson of Jewish immigrants from Eastern Europe.
 His father and uncle owned Mountain Dairies, a retail/wholesale distributor that served many of the hotels and camps that populated Catskill region of New York.
-During summers, he worked at the dairy as a truck driver, starting his days at 4 am for early morning deliveries to summer camps and hotels.
-He also played piano in a trio that provided dance music for Saturday evening parties at several bungalow colonies within the "Borscht Belt".
-His hobbies included electronics and shortwave radio.
+During summers, he worked at the dairy as a truck driver.
 He played varsity tennis at Monticello High School.

-Education

-Block received a BA from Stanford University in 1970, followed by his MS and PhD in 1972 and 1975, respectively, from the University of Oregon; all in psychology.
-From 1975 to 1978, he returned to Stanford for postdoctoral work with Donald Kennedy, who later became president of Stanford, and Colin Pittendrigh, who is known as the “father of biological timing."
-During this time Block studied how voluntary movements inhibit sensory feedback in the crayfish working in the Kennedy lab while studying issues of circadian biology with Colin Pittendrigh.
+Block attended Foothill College and then received a Bachelor of Arts with a major in psychology from Stanford University in 1970.
+He received a Master of Science in 1972 and a Doctor of Philosophy in 1975 in psychology from the University of Oregon.

+From 1975 to 1978, he returned to Stanford for postdoctoral work with Donald Kennedy (who later became the 8th president of Stanford) and Colin Pittendrigh (who is known as the “father of biological timing").
+During his postdoctoral research years, Block studied how voluntary movements inhibit sensory feedback in the crayfish working in the Kennedy lab while studying issues of circadian biology with Colin Pittendrigh.